alexwoopl/Tappy/README.md

 Assumptions:
-- A user cannot tap off without tapping on.
+- A user will never tap off without tapping on first.
 - If a user taps on while already "tapped on" to another ride then their first ride is considered "incomplete"(ignoring timestamp)
 - When tapping on and then off the user's company ID and bus ID will not change.
 - The input contains complete information (that is if a user taps on in the input but not off we assume an incomplete ride and another input file wont have 'redemming' information)
 - The input file will be of reasonable length (I will not put a length restriction)
 - An incomplete ride will output "N/A" for 'duration' and 'ToStopId'
-- Junit will be good for the unit testing + end to end testing(usually cucumber or something similar would be used but in this simple case this should suffice nicely).
+- All error messages should be printed to console
+- If a CSV is given it will be correctly formatted (content and filename valid and existing).
+- The output file is always next to the input file and named "Trips.csv".

 Tests supporting info:
 Link for test card numbers - http://support.worldpay.com/support/kb/bg/testandgolive/tgl5103.html